 If all of this sounds exciting and interesting to you, it is likely the result of making the connection between how one earns a Bitcoin and how much it's worth (it's like free money!) – perhaps you are considering becoming a Bitcoin miner yourself.
 If so, know that it is easy in theory, but not really in practice.

 A big reason for this is the hardware that you are going to need to mine Bitcoins.
-The massive amount of computations your computer needs to be able to do in a short period of time requires a tremendous amount of electricity and computing power, much more than you could ever hope to get with your typical computer.
+The massive amount of computations your computer needs to be able to do in a short period requires a tremendous amount of electricity and computing power, much more than you could ever hope to get with your typical computer.

 As a result, if you want to get into Bitcoin, you will need to get the required hardware, which includes specialized chips and processors.